 In the morning you can see a different perspective of Fox Glacier from Peak View Lookout at the other end of the village, which you will pass as you set off.
 We actually preferred this to the close-up.

 It’s like a natural progression to head from here northwards up the coastal road to Franz Josef Glacier, a bigger and more dramatic mass of ice.
 The return walk to the viewing point takes a bit longer at 90 minutes, but it’s worth it for the reward of a close-range view.
-Or, for a completely one-of-a-kind experience, you could try the Franz Josef heli hike, which will take you to the surface of the glacier via helicopter for some trekking on its surface.

-Stopping by to meet kiwis at Hokitika
+Stopping to see kiwis at Hokitika

 Leaving the glaciers behind, as you return to the road it will swing right out to the ocean front for the two-and-a-half-hour drive to Hokitika.
 We arrived in the self-styled “cool little town” by early afternoon, ample time to visit the National Kiwi Centre.